jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

 <div style="flex: 1; min-width: 250px;">
 <h4>Liquid-liquid fundamentals</h4>
-Understanding liquid-liquid fundamental phenomena is key the success of separation process like solvent extraction.
+Understanding liquid-liquid fundamental phenomena is important to the success of separation process like solvent extraction.
 In an extraction device, usually one liquid phase forms as droplets and contact with the other liquid phase through an interface.
-The interactions of the droplets (i.e. breakup and coalescence) and the molecules transport or reactions at the interface will plays a key role in determining the overall extraction performances.
+The interactions between the droplets (i.e. breakup and coalescence) and the molecules transport or reactions at the interface will plays a key role in determining the overall extraction performances.
-With the advanced imaging techniques along with computer vision, we are able to capture the snapshots of these phenomena and extract useful information to better understand the underlying mechanisms of the separation processes.
+With the advanced imaging techniques and computer vision, we are able to capture the snapshots of these phenomena and extract useful information to better understand the underlying mechanisms of the separation processes.
 </div>

 <div style="flex: 0 0 300px; min-width: 250px;">